-Incredibly photogenic creatures, they have a fascinating ability to rapidly change their color and skin texture, which they use to great effect as camouflage when they are hunting or being hunted, to communicate with other cuttlefish and as part of the amazing displays they use to impress potential partners during the mating season.
+A capability they use to great effect as camouflage when they are hunting or being hunted.
+To communicate with other cuttlefish.
+And, most importantly… as part of their amazing courtship displays during the mating season.

-Both male and female cuttlefish have relatively short life cycles of 1-2 years.
-Interestingly they have two alternate development cycles.
-With the first using a “growth spurt” over 7 to 8 months to reach maturity by their first summer.
-And so they are ready to mate at the start of winter.
+Both male and female cuttlefish have relatively short life cycles of one to two years.
+And interestingly they have two alternate development cycles.
+With the first group going through a “growth spurt” in their 7 to 8 months to reach maturity by their first summer.
+Which means they are ready to mate at the start of winter.

-The second cycle involves much slower growth.
-And, as a rsult they don’t reach maturity until they are in their second and final year.
+The second group has much slower growth.
+And, as a result they don’t reach maturity until they are in their second and final year.

-Although not scientifically proven, the most probable reason for the alternate cycles is it’s nature’s way of hedging bets.
-Hence if a catastrophic event occurs one year, there is a backup population that can still breed the following year.
+Although not scientifically proven, the most probable reason for the alternate cycles is that it’s nature’s way of hedging bets.
+So if a catastrophic event occurs one year, there is a backup population that can still breed the following year.

-As winter approaches the cuttlefish abandon their solitary lifestyle and aggregate together in small groups of up to 10 individuals to mate – everywhere that is except at Whyalla in South Australia’s Spencer Gulf, where tens of thousands of them gather during the annual Giant Australian Cuttlefish aggregation.
+As winter approaches the cuttlefish will abandon their solitary lifestyle.
+And start to aggregate in small groups of up to 10 individuals to mate.
+Everywhere that is except at Whyalla in South Australia’s Spencer Gulf, where tens of thousands of them gather during the annual Giant Australian Cuttlefish aggregation.

 The reality is that you would have to be quite lucky to stumble upon a typical mating aggregation.
-While at Whyalla you only have to walk in off the beach and the cephalopod version of Sodom and Gomorrah is all around you!
+At Whyalla however you only have to walk in off the beach and the cephalopod version of Sodom and Gomorrah is all around you!